sahedulislamrony/homophone-reddit-game/README.md

 - **Statistics Tracking**: Comprehensive performance analytics
 - **Gem Economy**: Earn gems for first-time completions
 - **Real-time Sync**: Server-based data synchronization
+- **User Generated Content (UGC)**: Players can comment on their game results and share experiences on game posts

 ## 🎯 How to Play